 Member, American Healthcare Lawyers Association

-Prior to joining NSLIJ in July of 2007, Ms. McMahon was a member of the Litigation and Arbitration practice group at Garfunkel, Wild & Travis, P.C., where she specialized in employment discrimination, hospital governance, and physician credentialing matters.
+Prior to joining Northwell in 2007, Ms. McMahon was a member of the Litigation and Arbitration practice group at Garfunkel, Wild & Travis, P.C., where she specialized in employment discrimination, hospital governance, and physician credentialing matters.
 Previously, Ms. McMahon served a two-year term as a judicial law clerk to the Honorable Joanna Seybert of the United States District Court, Eastern District of New York and was a litigation associate at Farrell Fritz, P.C.
 Ms. McMahon graduated cum laude from St. John's University School of Law in 1999, where she was a Notes and Articles Editor on the St. John's Law Review.
 Since 2000 Ms. McMahon has been a member of the New York State Bar, and she also is admitted to practice in the United States District Court in the Eastern and Southern Districts of New York.

 Very good presenters.